codedragon/code_reviews/slides.md

-## If you don't understand the stack, I highly recommend playing around on this website:
+## If you don't understand the stack, again, I highly recommend playing on this website:

 ## http://www.pythontutor.com